oscarotero/oscarotero.gal/en/index.md

 ### Random

+- [Font Licensing Mess](https://fontlicensingmess.com/): Design and development of the web for this research project by María Ramos and Ana Moliz.
+- Online cheat sheets for [jQuery](https://oscarotero.com/jquery/) and
 - [NM type](http://www.nmtype.com/): Design and development of the web for this typographic studio founded by María Ramos (Spain) and Noel Pretorius (Sweden).
 - Online cheat sheets for [jQuery](https://oscarotero.com/jquery/) and